-Nels Rydberg joined the UTEP volleyball coaching staff on February 1, 2014.
+Nels Rydberg will enter his third season as an assistant volleyball coach.
+He joined the UTEP volleyball coaching staff on February 1, 2014.

-Rydberg comes to UTEP with an impressive resume of over 21 years coaching volleyball on the collegiate, club and high school levels.
+Rydberg came to UTEP with an impressive resume of over 21 years coaching volleyball at the collegiate, club and high school levels.
 During his career, he has coached 13 All-Conference players and two All-Americans (Division II).